RolandoAndrade/general-simulation-framework/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-GSF is a framework for the implementation of simulation tools, which offers the possibility of using and extending the same components to generate a wide variety of simulation projects.
+GSF is a framework for the implementation of simulation tools which offers the possibility of using and extending the same components to generate a wide variety of simulation projects.
 Its use makes it possible to dispense with the knowledge of several simulation processes, save programming time and maintain a standard structure in the developed solutions.